Augmented Reality (AR)

 Augmented Reality Production

 Augmented Reality (AR) is a way of bringing digital content into the real world.
-Whereas Virtual Reality removes the viewer from their surroundings and places them in an artificially created environment, AR overlays content onto the real world around the viewer.
+Whereas Virtual Reality removes the viewer from their surroundings and places them in an artificially created environment, AR overlays digital media onto the real world around the viewer.

 You’ve probably come across AR already without noticing it – Snapchat’s animated emojis, Instagram’s stickers and Pokémon Go are all mainstream examples.